-- (a) it was not clear whether the basis of forecasts renewals is the last four years; - (b) it was not clear why the next 20 years of annuity is a concern for irrigators; - (c) budgeting beyond 12 months is difficult and that ordinary businesses only make budgets for the next 12 months; and

-(d) SunWater spends a lot on forecasting renewal expenditures.
+- (a) it was not clear whether the basis of forecasts renewals is the last four years; - (b) it was not clear why the next 20 years of annuity is a concern for irrigators; - (c) budgeting beyond 12 months is difficult and that ordinary businesses only make budgets for the next 12 months; and - (d) SunWater spends a lot on forecasting renewal expenditures.

-The Authority has reviewed SunWater's Asset Management Planning Methodology in Volume 1 and recommended improvements to its current approach, including:
+The Authority reviewed SunWater's Asset Management Planning Methodology in Volume 1 and recommended improvements to their current approach, including:

-- (a) high-level options analysis for all material renewals expenditures expected to occur over the Authority's recommended planning period (20 years), with a material renewals expenditure being defined as one which accounts for 10% or more in present value terms of total forecast renewals expenditure; and - (b) detailed options analysis (which also take into account trade-offs and impacts on operational expenditures) for all material renewals expenditures expected to occur within the first five years of each planning period.
+- (a) high-level options analysis for all material renewals expenditures expected to occur over the Authority's recommended planning period (20 years), with material renewals expenditure being defined as one which accounts for 10% or more in present value terms of total forecast renewals expenditure; - (b) detailed options analysis (which also takes into account trade-offs and impacts on operational expenditures) for all material renewals expenditures expected to occur within the first five years of each planning period; and - (c) SunWater to adopt the Authority's consultants' suggested improvements for forecasting renewals expenditure.